Max-shiri-90/help/connect-pc-to-github.md

 * ##### Install git on Your Computer
+    Find git in this [link] (https://git-scm.com/downloads)

 * ##### Config git on Your PC
+    Use your github email
     ```
     git config --global user.name "Your_Username_for_GitHub"
     ```